Hyundai Kona Insurance Rates

 Rates are averaged for all Hyundai Kona models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers with reckless driving or DUI convictions may pay on average $1,390 more every year than a low-risk driver
+- Drivers with DUI or reckless driving convictions pay on average $1,390 more each year than a safer driver

 Rate Tables and Charts